docsforadobe/after-effects-plugin-guide/docs/aegps/data-types.rst

 Nasty, Brutish, and Short
 ================================================================================

-Information about layers, streams, and many other items doesn’t survive long; it’s often invalidated by user activity.
+Information about layers, streams, and many other items doesn't survive long; it's often invalidated by user activity.

-Anything that modifies the quantity (not quality) of items will invalidate references to those items; adding a keyframe to a stream invalidates references to that stream, but forcing a layer to be rendered doesn’t invalidate references to it.
+Anything that modifies the quantity (not quality) of items will invalidate references to those items; adding a keyframe to a stream invalidates references to that stream, but forcing a layer to be rendered doesn't invalidate references to it.
 Do not cache layer pixels.

 Caching references between calls to a specific hook function within your plug-in is not recommended; acquire information when you need it, and forget (release) it as soon as possible.